xomicloud/xomi/README.md

 ## Usage

-All of the functions take a plain old JavaScript object as their first `options` argument, the properties of which must be the client configuration.
+All of the functions take a plain old JavaScript object as their first `configuration` argument, the properties of which must be the client configuration.
 If you are using the standard set of environment variables then the following code snippet will return the required object:

 ```
 "use strict";